 Raster images are produced as a pattern of pixels.
 Each pixel is a tiny square assigned a color.
 The pixels are arranged in rows and columns on a map, each pixel in a fixed place.
 When displayed together they form an image.
 Raster is the standard image format for computer graphics and digital cameras.
 Raster images have defined proportions based on their resolution.
 If you attempt to enlarge a low resolution raster image the image will distort and become pixelated, appearing blocky and blurry.
 To give you an idea of how many pixels make up an image, an 8 megapixel camera captures images digitally composed of 8 million pixels.
 Digital photographs comprised of millions of pixels have the ability to produce an image with extremely fine detail, with each pixel assigned any of 16 million colors.
 In terms of resolution, dpi (dots per inch) or ppi (pixels per inch) indicate the density of the pixels comprising the image.
 A 72 dpi is low resolution and most commonly used on websites.
 If you want to digitally print your image it should be 600 dpi or higher.
 Laser printers typically print up to 1,200 dpi.
 The most common raster image file extensions are:

 .jpg (.jpeg) - Joint Photographic Experts Group

 JPG files are by far the most common image files produced by digital cameras and one of the most common file types found on the internet.
 If you are viewing pictures online you are most likely looking at JPGs.
 If you try to print a JPG on a colored sheet of paper you will notice the image is in a white box.
 JPG does not support a transparent background.
-JPG files will lose resolution when you enlarge the size.
+JPG files will loose resolution when you enlarge the size.

 .gif - Graphics Interchange File